Hit enter after type your search item

 An example of margin and padding with form elements

-You can also use padding and margin properties in form elements like text boxes, textarea, dropdowns, buttons etc.
+You can also use padding and margin properties in form elements like text boxes, textarea, dropdowns, buttons, etc.

-Using the padding property in textbox means adding space between cursor inside the textbox and its border.
+Using the padding property in textbox means adding space between the cursor inside the textbox and its border.
 The margin will add space between different textboxes or other form elements.

 To make it clearer, let me design a form and show you the difference with and without using the padding and margin properties.